-Autocratic leadership, also known as authoritarian leadership, is a leadership style characterized by individual control over all decisions and little input from group members.
+Kendra Cherry (reference below) defines autocratic leadership, also known as authoritarian leadership, as a leadership style characterized by individual control over all decisions and little input from group members.

 - Little or no input from group members